 4. Feelings of guilt start creeping up.

-It’s normal to feel guilty for being so far away, but you can still be a great carer from a distance.
+It’s normal to feel guilty for being far away and unable to offer in home care, but you can still be a great carer from a distance.
 Try these strategies to overcome any guilt:

 - Make simple communication changes.
 The more you increase your connection to your loved one, the less guilty you may feel.
 You can do this by: